lovebrew/bundler-old/README.md

 ## Development

-To build the program do `nimble build`
+- To build the program do `nimble build`

-To build and run, do `nimble run`
+- To build and run, do `nimble run`

-To run all the tests, simply do `nimble test`